 The pending decision on the bus intercept will have ramifications for our island for years to come.
 In my Island canvassing, the bus intercept issue has been raised by voters more than any other.
 Islanders have valid concerns, and the Council has a duty to hear and attempt to address these concerns.
 At the same time, there is a good deal of confusion about the facts surrounding the issue.

 First, it is important to understand that the current Council takes this seriously.
-They have created a task force, including two council members, the police chief, the fire chief, and staff, to identify options and related ramifications in time for the August 20 Council meeting.
+They have created a task force, including two council members, the police chief, the fire chief, and staff, to identify options and related ramifications.
 This group has engaged an independent traffic consultant to assist.
-I fully support this effort and eagerly await their report.
+I fully support this effort and have been encouraged by their preliminary reports.

 As a member of the City Council, I recognize my primary duty would be to protect the interests of Islanders.
 We need to consider traffic congestion, safety, and mobility.
 As someone who has commuted by bus and train for virtually my entire adult life, I think transit access is critical to those who live on and visit our island.
 With proper planning and good design, light rail and bus service can be a tremendous benefit for the island.
 With bad design, we could end up with a solution that is not consistent with safety, mobility, or Islander interests.